Guest Communications Managing Your Vacation Rental

 • Check under beds, in closets, and outside shower for your belongings.

-• Turn off air conditioning and close all windows and doors.
+• Turn off the air conditioning and close all windows and doors.

 • Lock the house and put the key in the prescribed location.

-• Please notify us of any damage or not in working order so that we can get it fixed as soon as possible.
+• Please notify us of any damage or items that are not in working order so that we can get them repaired or replaced as soon as possible.

 We would appreciate your posting a guest review on our listing, ID XXXXX, providing future vacationers with insight about your experience in our home.